Process Technology, Associate of Applied Science

 - Prepares students to become plant operators responsible for equipment, the hazards of the chemicals, and the chemistry and physics involved in process technology;

-- Works in a new lab in March 2021, the LyondellBasell Glass Distillation Plant.
+- Works in the LyondellBasell Glass Distillation Plant laboratory.
 This world-class plant offers real-world scenario experience as a fully functional unit.
 Most importantly, students will engage in a work-based learning environment that they will see in a plant environment.
 The learning experience is enhanced as the internal workings of the process are transparent.
-Thanks to industry support, this is another positive addition to the many labs dedicated to this program.
+Thanks to industry support, this is another positive addition to the many labs dedicated to this program;

 - Teaches students to read piping and instrumentation diagrams (P&IDs), identify and troubleshoot equipment, operate simulators, and as a capstone course, run the Propylene Glycol Distillation Unit, which is PTAC 2438 Process Technology III - Operations;

 - Earns industry support as students graduating from the program are endorsed by the North American Process Technology Alliance (NAPTA);

 - Is recognized by the Texas Skill Standard Board (TSSB).
 Upon graduation with an AAS in Process Technology, students will earn the Texas Skill Standards recognized program seal affixed to their AAS credential; and